 We ask you to settle the balance payment for your holiday (by the due date detailed on your Confirmation email and MyBooking portal).
 If the final balance is not paid by the due date and you have not contacted us to request a date move or discuss an alternative option this will be taken as a cancellation of the booking and the deposit held so please keep us in the loop if you decided not to pay or cancel.
-Please see clause 25 in our T&C's for non payment and liability.

-Because we believe in protecting our clients, and if the worst case scenario did happen you can be secure in the knowledge that your money is protected in full by a Travel Vault insurance policy.
+Because we believe in protecting our clients, and if the worst case scenario did happen you can be secure in the knowledge that your money is protected in full by our Travel Vault insurance policy.

 Seasonal Beds Ltd is a company committed to customer satisfaction and consumer financial protection.
 We are therefore pleased to announce that, at no extra cost to you, and in accordance with '' The Package Travel and Linked Travel Arrangements Regulations 2018'' all passengers booking with Seasonal Beds Ltd are fully insured for the initial deposit, and subsequently the balance of monies paid as detailed in your booking confirmation form.
 The policy will also include repatriation if required, arising from the cancellation or curtailment of your travel arrangements due to the insolvency of Seasonal Beds Ltd. This insurance has been arranged by The Travel Vault in conjunction with Towergate Travel through Zurich Insurance PLC.

 In the unlikely event of Insolvency, you must Inform Towergate Travel immediately on +44 (0) 1932 334140 or by email at [email protected] .
 Please ensure you retain the booking confirmation form as evidence of cover and value.